siteorigin/docs/widgets-bundle/tutorials/changing-form-structure.md

 # Changing form structure
-At times it is necessary to change a form's structure in order to better accommodate new or updated features or when removing old obsolete ones.
-To handle these cases the `SiteOrigin_Widget` class provides the `modify_instance()` method, which may be overridden to transform a widget instance from the old structure to the new one.
+Creating a widget is an iterative process.
+A form structure that might have made sense at one stage might need to be improved as your widget evolves.
+To handle these cases the `SiteOrigin_Widget` class provides the `modify_instance()` method, which you can override to transform a widget instance from the old structure to the new one.

 ## Updating form_options
 Let's say we want to clean up a widget's form options by grouping a few together in a section.
 The first thing to do is update the form_options argument to the `SiteOrigin_Widget` parent constructor.
 For example: